-While crayfish are the most common crustacean in the United States, we don’t commonly see them on on the farm.
-This one was found by my son in the barely seeping fall headwaters of Carroll Creek.
-There is one fact that everyone should know about crayfish; they eat almost everything.
+While crayfish are the most common crustacean in the United States, we don’t often see them on on the farm.
+This one was found by my son in the barely seeping headwaters of Carroll Creek.
+There is one fact that everyone should know about crayfish: they eat almost everything.
 Omnivores in the extreme, there’s nothing a crayfish won’t try: insects, tadpoles, algae, plants, dead animals, etc. They’ll feast on almost anything.
 In fact, one source states that 40% of their brain is devoted to their sense of smell – your brain only uses 1% – in order to help them find food.

 Eastern tent caterpillars are generally not well liked.
 They can quickly defoliate small trees and gather in repulsive, squirming colonies.
 As if that weren’t bad enough, pregnant mares who accidently eat tent caterpillars are known to abort their fetuses.
 These facts make it even more surprising that these creatures are in fact one of the most fascinating caterpillars found on the farm.
 Not only are the amazingly sociable larvae capable of building the biggest nest of any tent caterpillar, they also vomit deadly cyanide when threatened.

 Their nests are engineering marvels that are carefully constructed to keep the caterpillars warm.
 This is important because they can’t digest their food if they get too cold.
 Nests are typically started where two branches divide and expanded daily with new layers of silk.
 The widest side of a nest often faces the morning sun to capture as much warmth as possible.
 After several weeks, the nests develop into a multi-chambered, greenhouse-like structures that allow the caterpillars to control their body temperature.
 Their habit of gathering together in a large mass is also believed to have evolved in an effort to keep warm.